sergejsha/featured/README.md

 # Featured
-helps you to split activity or fragment code into truly decoupled, testable and maintainable features.
+This library will help you to split activity or fragment code into truly decoupled, testable and maintainable features.

-Features are hosted by a `FeatureHost` which resides in an activity or a fragment.
-Features communicate to each other through the feature host by means of events as shown in the picture below.
+Features are small units sharing same lifecycle.
+They are hosted by a `FeatureHost` class which, in turn, resides in an activity or a fragment.
+Features communicate to each other through the feature host by means of events as shown in the diagram below.

 ![diagram][1]

-# Documentation
+## Documentation

 - [Quick Start][2]
 - [Featured Design][3]

-# Use with Gradle
+## Use with Gradle

 Add this to you project-level `build.gradle`: